 Hepatitis

-Hepatitis is an inflammation of the liver and can be acute or chronic.
-Hepatitis is commonly caused by one of five main virus types – A, B, C, D, and E; but the condition can also be caused by other infections, heavy alcohol use, toxins, certain medications, and autoimmune disease.
+Hepatitis is an inflammation of the liver that can be acute (short-term) or chronic (long-term).
+It is most commonly caused by one of five hepatitis viruses – types A, B, C, D, and E – but can also be caused by other infections, heavy alcohol use, toxins, certain medications, and autoimmune disease.

-• Hepatitis A and E are typically caused by ingesting contaminated food or water.
+• Hepatitis A and E are typically spread through contaminated food or water.

-• Hepatitis B commonly occurs through contact with infected blood, semen, or other bodily fluid – from mother to baby at birth, through sex, or sharing needles or other drug-injection equipment.
+• Hepatitis B is transmitted through contact with infected blood, semen, or other bodily fluids during childbirth, sexual activity, or by sharing needles or other drug-injection equipment.

-• Hepatitis C is a blood-borne virus that is largely spread by sharing needles or other drug-injection equipment.
+• Hepatitis C is a bloodborne virus most commonly spread by sharing needles or other drug-injection equipment.

 Why Choose Cooper for Hepatitis Care?